 Netwrix Auditor is an auditing compliance platform that helps you to identify and protect GDPR data.
 Netwrix Auditor allows you to pinpoint the location of GDPR data right down to individual files and folders.
 Finding these files helps you to know which data you need to protect and where to find it in case of an emergency.

 You can also implement access right controls to determine which users have permission to access individual files or folders.
 You can view reports that detail user access rights so you can see who has the necessary privileges to access what information, and whether permission was granted Directly or on a Group basis.

 To monitor security risks Netwrix Auditor has a risk assessment function.
 You can run a risk assessment to find vulnerabilities in your identity and access settings.
-For example, you can view a summary of risks such as User accounts with passwords not required and disabled computer accounts, alongside a Risk level.
+For example, you can view a summary of privacy risks such as User accounts with passwords not required and disabled computer accounts, alongside a Risk level.

 If you’re looking for a tool to help you map out your data processing and identify potential vulnerabilities then Netwrix Auditor is worth investigating.
 However, you will have to request a quote from the company directly.
 You can download the 20-day free trial.

-Really Simple Systems is a CRM platform that has an inbuilt consent collection feature for the GDPR.
+Really Simple Systems is a CRM platform that has an inbuilt user consent collection feature for the GDPR.
 The marketing module enables the user to collect data handling consent from customers.